Trade, food security and sustainable agriculture

 - –

 —-.
-A well-functioning global market for food plays a role in alleviating hunger, complementing other efforts, such as, increasing ODAOfficial Development Assistance (ODA) are resource flows to countries and territories which are: (a) undertaken by the official sector; (b) with promotion of economic development and welfare as the main objective; (c) at concessional financial terms (implying a minimum grant element depending on the recipient country and the type of loan).
+A well-functioning global market supports hunger alleviation, complementing efforts, such as increasing ODAOfficial Development Assistance (ODA) are resource flows to countries and territories which are: (a) undertaken by the official sector; (b) with promotion of economic development and welfare as the main objective; (c) at concessional financial terms (implying a minimum grant element depending on the recipient country and the type of loan).
 In addition to financial flows, technical co-operation is also included -—

 – ‒